abitravers1989/rps-challenge-improved-/README.md

 2. If you aren't already in it, navigate to the project folder & type: ````rackup -p 6000````.

-3. Open your favourite web browser (unless it is Internet Explorer, in which case you have a more serious problem at hand which needs addressing before you play this game...).
+3. Open your favourite web browser (unless it is Internet Explorer, in which case you have some serious life decisions issues which need addressing before you play this game...).

-4. In the address bar of your firefox or chrome type in: ````http://localhost:6000````, while feeling smugg about your good life choices.
+4. In the address bar (of firefox or chrome ;-) ) type in: ````http://localhost:6000````, while feeling smugg about your good life choices.